newatoms/guides/github-guide/readme.md

 * The *live* branch: The content of these branches is 'live' and always works.
 For example, the website (if any) is rendered from files from this branch.
 * The *ready* branch: This is a copy of the *live* branch.
 Here, documents should be fit to print and *merge-able* with the *live* branch.
 It is a last check before we push the content to the 'live' branch.
 We explain *merging* later on.
 From the *ready* branch you create a new branch and give it a selfexplanory name.

+> You will sometimes see a *gh-pages* branch instead of a live branch.
+The product of that repo is than hosted by [Github pages](https://pages.github.com/).

 ### Creating a file or editing a lot in one file